You just want the full 65-page PDF? It’s here:The GMAT Reading Comprehension Guide

 Based on the VERY general context you got from the initial Scan, this Skim will provide you with much more useful information.

-Now try a different passage with only Skim.
 See which technique you prefer.
 Does one seem to work better than the other?
 Stick with it.

 See how much less information you take in.
 It really does seem to make less sense, doesn’t it?